 Representative office (“RO”) is not a separate legal entity under the laws of Vietnam.
 The activities of a RO are limited to business promotion; identification and accelerating the trade opportunities; and supervising the implementation of contracts signed between its parent/ represented company(ies) and local partners.
 However, a RO may sign commercial contracts on behalf of its parents companies, with appropriate authorization, on a case-by-case basis.

-In this Section, only ROs of foreign businesses, which fall within the jurisdiction of the city/ province-level Departments of Industry and Trade ("DoIT") are focused (ROs of foreign banks, auditing companies, law firms, tourism organizations, fall within the power of the State Bank of Vietnam ("SBV"), the Ministry of Finance, and the Ministry of Justice ("MoJ"), respectively).
+In this Section, only ROs of foreign businesses, which fall within the jurisdiction of the Provincial-level Departments of Industry and Trade (“DOIT”) are focused (ROs of foreign banks, auditing, law firms, tourism organizations, fall within the power of the State Bank of Vietnam (“SBV”), the Ministry of Finance, and the Ministry of Justice (“MOJ”), respectively).
 It is noted that a foreign business shall be entitled to set up one or several ROs, each in a different city or province in Vietnam.

-The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by Decree No.72/2006/ND-CP, on representative offices and branches of foreign businesses in Vietnam, issued by the Government on 25 July 2006, as amended and supplemented by Decree No.120/2011/ND-CP, dated 16 December 2011, of the Government ("Decree 72").
+The Commercial Law dated 14 June 2005 constitutes the legal ground for representative offices and branches of foreign businesses in Vietnam, which is further specified by the Government’s Decree No.07/2016/ND-CP, dated 25 January 2016, detailing the provisions of the Commercial Law on representative offices and branches of foreign traders in Vietnam (“Decree 07”).

-To establish a representative office in Vietnam, a foreign company must apply for a license issued by the Provincial DoIT, and complete post licensing procedures including notice of operation and obtaining a seal.
-A set of application files for establishment of the representative office must be submitted to the Provincial DoIT.
+To establish a representative office in Vietnam, a foreign company must apply for a license issued by the provincial-level DOIT.
+A set of application files for establishment of the representative office must be submitted to the provincial-level DOIT.